Eschatologue/CM_wiki/docs/class/ranger/index.md

 ***Expertise.*** Choose one of your skill proficiencies with which you lack Expertise.
 You gain Expertise in that skill.

 ***Languages.*** You know two languages of your choice from the language tables in chapter 2.

+### Level 2: Wanderer of the World

+Antares is a harsh and unforgiving realm for travellers, yet you have journeyed through it regardless.
+You gain one of the following benefits:

+***Beast Tamer***
+You have cultivated a strong bond with animals.
+You can cast *Find Familiar*, but only as a ritual.

+***Urban Tracker***
+You are an expert at navigating the labyrinthine Citadel Cities as well as the wilds.
+You gain Proficiency in Sleight of Hand.

+***Wasteland Wanderer***
+Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lighting: Lightning.
+You gain :dmg-res: **Resistance** to the chosen damage type.

 ### Level 2: Fighting Style